-- Your community service sanction should be served at a charity, non-profit or other type of agency/organization.
-If you want to do your community service sanction somewhere else, you must write a Special Request to get permission from the team. - Written verification of completion of your community service sanction must be turned into Court Services by the due date.
+- Your community service sanction should be served at a charity, non-profit or other type of agency/organization and may be chosen by your CSO.
+If you want to do your community service sanction somewhere else, you must write a Special Request to get permission from the Team. - Written verification of completion of your community service sanction must be turned in to Court Services by the due date.
 If you have not turned in written verification by the due date, you will get another sanction.